mattfeltonma/azure-demo-labs-tf/labs/standalone/README.md

 * admin_username - This is the username configured for the administrator account on the virtual machine.
 This is stored in the central Key Vault for reference.

 * admin_password - This is the password configured for the administrator account on the virtual machine.
 This is stored in the central Key Vault for reference.

+* trusted_ip_address - This is the IP address that is granted access access to establish a remote desktop connection to the Windows virtual machine.

 3. Run the following command to initialize Terraform.
 `terraform init`